 - Response Papers (x4): You will be asked to write four response papers on poems (of your choice) composed by any of the poets assigned.
 Your response should be a considered critique of the poem in question, paying particular attention to the poetic aspects discussed in class.
-Quoting the poem is encouraged, but quotations must not exceed 10% of the paper's word-count and must be cited according to MLA. - Critical Analysis: For this assignment, you will be asked to critically analyze either a poet we have read, looking at two to three poems (including one poem not discussed in class) that you believe to be a good representation of the poet's stylistic choices, a single poem (not discussed in class), focusing on poetic devices employed by the poet in the poem, or or a poetic device employed by more than one poet we have read throughout the course and bringing them into dialogue with each other.

-- Workshop: Workshop is a participation-based grade.
+Quoting the poem is encouraged, but quotations must not exceed 10% of the paper's word-count and must be cited according to MLA. - Critical Analysis: For this assignment, you will be asked to critically analyze either - a poet we have read, looking at two to three poems (including one poem not discussed in class) that you believe to be a good representation of the poet's stylistic choices, - ➤ a single poem (not discussed in class), focusing on poetic devices employed by the poet in the poem, or - > or a poetic device employed by more than one poet we have read throughout the course and bringing them into dialogue with each other. - Workshop: Workshop is a participation-based grade.
 In order to get full participation credit, you must be there and be prepared.
 You will bring enough copies of your poems for your peers for workshop the following week.
 You will also bring in your peers' poems from the previous week on which you will have written AT LEAST four comments: two outlining devices that worked throughout the poem, and two things in critique as well as annotated suggestions and comments throughout.
 Everyone is expected to contribute during workshop.
-All efforts will be made to give equal time to each person. - Submission to a literary journal: Sending work to journals is an integral part of writing.
+All efforts will be made to give equal time to each person.

+- Submission to a literary journal: Sending work to journals is an integral part of writing.
 You will submit one of your revised poems for consideration to a literary magazine and e-mail me the confirmation e-mail as evidence. - Recitation: You will be expected to recite a poem of your choice in class towards the end of the semester.
 This is great way to tune your ear to the variations of meter, rhythm, rhyme, and the other aural characteristics of poetry.
-The poem you recite is up to you (i.e., it can be the work of ANY poet), as long as it is over 20 lines and approved by me before the recitation. - Live-reading review: You will be expected to attend a live poetry reading (either an MFA@FLA Reading Series event or the UF Writers' Festival to be held in November) and write a review of one of the poets you hear. - Portfolio: This will be a revised collection of 10 poems you have worked on for this class.
+The poem you recite is up to you (i.e., it can be the work of ANY poet), as long as it is over 20 lines and approved by me before the recitation. - Portfolio: This will be a revised collection of 10 poems you have worked on for this class.
 Your portfolio should have a cover letter, a self-assessment (750 words) that details the changes you have made in your approach as a writer and reader of poetry, and include both the original and revised drafts of 10 of your poems.
 As I have mentioned before, I will not give grades for individual poems.
-Instead, I will give a general grade for your portfolio based on the improvement of your individual poems through the incorporation of feedback you have received from me and your peers.

-• Participation: Our classes will be discussion-driven.
-Thus, you are expected to arrive to class prepared and ready to contribute.
+Instead, I will give a general grade for your portfolio based on the improvement of your individual poems through the incorporation of feedback you have received from me and your peers. - Participation: Our classes will be discussion-driven.
+You are expected to arrive to class prepared and ready to contribute.

 Assignment Word count Points available

-Prompts - 120
+Prompts - 100

 Response papers 750 (x4) 55 (x4)

 Critical Analysis 1250 200

 Workshop - 60

 Participation - 60

 Journal submission - 50

-Live-reading review 750 40

-Recitation - 50
+Recitation - 100

 Portfolio and Assessment 1000 200

 Total 6,000 1,000